Zerryth/Mermaid/Authentication/ChannelToBot/README.md

 - **Payload** - JSON Object with a set of claims about the authorization.
 - **Signature** - [JSON Web Signature (JWS)](https://tools.ietf.org/html/draft-jones-json-web-signature-04).
 Optional.

 For definition on each of the claims, see [Microsoft identity platform access tokens](https://docs.microsoft.com/en-us/azure/active-directory/develop/access-tokens).
+Claims in token may vary in different auth flows.

 In order to prevent the token from being maliciously manipulated, the Connector ensures to sign all tokens it issues.